 As of September 30, 2021, we had cash and cash equivalents of \$2.7 million.
-We believe that the net proceeds from this offering will be approximately \$17.2 million, based on the initial public offering price of \$9.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We believe that the net proceeds from this offering will be approximately \$17.5 million, based on an assumed public offering price of \$9.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We believe that such proceeds, together with our existing cash and cash equivalents as of the date of this prospectus, will fund our current operating plans through at least the next 12 months from the date of this offering.
 Accordingly, we believe that we will need to raise substantial additional capital to fund our continuing operations and the development and commercialization of our current product candidates and future product candidates.
 Our business or operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 We will need to raise additional capital before we can progress any of our vaccine candidates into a pivotal clinical trial.
 We expect to finance our subsequent cash needs through public or private equity or debt financings, third-party (including government) funding and marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements or any combination of these approaches.
 In addition, we may need to accelerate the growth of our sales capabilities and distribution beyond what is currently envisioned, and this would require additional capital.